-If a child or young person has made a disclosure about sexual abuse to you, it may be difficult to hear, but it means that they have chosen you because they trust you very much.
+If a child or young person has made a disclosure about sexual violence and abuse to you, it may be difficult to hear, but it means that they have chosen you because they trust you very much.
 It is vital that you react in a responsible and compassionate way.
 Below are some helpful tips.

 Talk about signs you’ve noticed or respond to what they’ve told you:

 - Move to a quiet place that is free from distractions and interruptions.

 - Be calm and patient, let the child or young person go at their own pace.

 - Ask open ended questions and let the child or young person answer in their own words

 - Let the child know that telling you was brave and you’re pleased that they did.

 - Let them know that they have done nothing wrong and that you will do your best to keep them safe.

 - Use language that is easy to understand.